Here’s What Happened when I used ThredUp

 I sent the customer service (email@example.com) an email to request my unaccounted items to be returned.
 They were happy to respond, but getting anything back was of course, a no-go.

 Here are the companies I recommend for selling your clothes for more cash, trade or consignment (Instead of ThredUp):

 - Poshmark – Poshmark has been the best experience I have had selling clothes online so far.
 In fact, I have sold $375 for 14 items on Poshmark.
 Yes, it takes a little more time and effort, but if you’re looking to make some extra cash for your clothes, this is the BEST method I have found so far.
 You don’t have to pay for shipping, and you set your own prices and negotiate.

 - Buffalo Exchange – Go in person if you can, I don’t recommend sending in clothes

 - Crossroads Trading Company – again, find one nearby (stores are very limited) and go in person if you can

-If you don’t have the time to sell, donate your clothing to a local shelter or charity.
+If you’re looking to dump clothes, and don’t care to make much $$, ThredUp can be an easy way to get rid of them.
+If you don’t have the time to sell, I recommend donating your clothing to a local shelter or charity.